-1. The Bonds have been legally issued and constitute valid and binding obligations of the University, except to the extent that the enforcement of the rights and remedies of the owners of the Bonds may be limited by laws relating to bankruptcy, reorganization or other similar laws of general application affecting the rights of creditors.

-2. The Bonds are special fund obligations of the University.
-Both principal of and interest on the Bonds are payable solely from General Revenues and the money and investments deposited to a special fund of the University known as the General Revenue Bond Redemption Fund, 2025A created pursuant to the Resolution (the "Bond Fund").
+- 1. The Bonds have been legally issued and constitute valid and binding obligations of the University, except to the extent that the enforcement of the rights and remedies of the owners of the Bonds may be limited by laws relating to bankruptcy, reorganization or other similar laws of general application affecting the rights of creditors. - 2.
+The Bonds are special fund obligations of the University.
+Both principal of and interest on the Bonds are payable solely from General Revenues and the money and investments deposited to a special fund of the University known as the General Revenue Bond Redemption Fund, 2025B created pursuant to the Resolution (the "Bond Fund"), except that a portion of the debt service on the Bonds also is payable from Building Fees and money and investments in the University of Washington Bond Retirement Fund.
 The University has obligated and bound itself to set aside and pay into the Bond Fund out of General Revenues amounts sufficient to pay the principal of and interest on the Bonds as the same become due.

-3. The Bonds are equally and ratably payable, without preference, priority or distinction because of date of issue or otherwise, from General Revenues.
-The University has reserved the right to issue Additional Bonds payable from General Revenues and has previously issued, and is issuing, other General Revenue obligations.
+The University has also covenanted to establish, maintain and collect Building Fees in such amounts that will provide money sufficient to pay the principal of and interest on all Bonds payable out of the University of Washington Bond Retirement Fund, to set aside and maintain reserves, if any, required to secure the payment of such principal and interest, and to maintain coverage, if any, which may be required over such principal and interest. - 3.
+The Bonds are equally and ratably payable, without preference, priority or distinction because of date of issue or otherwise, from General Revenues.
+The University has reserved the right to issue Additional Bonds payable from General Revenues and has previously issued, and is issuing, other General Revenue obligations. - 4.
+Interest on the Bonds is excludable from gross income for federal income tax purposes and is not an item of tax preference for purposes of the federal alternative minimum tax imposed on individuals and corporations;

-4. Interest on the Bonds is excludable from gross income for federal income tax purposes and is not an item of tax preference for purposes of the federal alternative minimum tax imposed on individuals and corporations; however, interest on the Bonds is taken into account in determining annual adjusted financial statement income for the purpose of computing the alternative minimum tax imposed on certain corporations.
+however, interest on the Bonds is taken into account in determining annual adjusted financial statement income for the purpose of computing the alternative minimum tax imposed on certain corporations.
 The opinion set forth in the preceding sentence is subject to the condition that the University comply with all requirements of the Code, that must be satisfied subsequent to the issuance of the Bonds in order that the interest thereon be, and continue to be, excludable from gross income for federal income tax purposes.
 The University has covenanted to comply with all applicable requirements.
 Failure to comply with certain of such covenants may cause interest on the Bonds to be included in gross income for federal income tax purposes retroactively to the date of issuance of the Bonds.

 Except as expressly stated above, we express no opinion regarding any tax consequences related to the ownership, sale or disposition of the Bonds, or the amount, accrual or receipt of interest on, the Bonds.
-Owners of the Bonds should consult their tax advisors regarding the applicability of any collateral tax consequences of owning the Bonds.
+Owners of the Bonds should consult their tax advisors regarding the applicability of any collateral tax consequences of owning the Bonds